More than 60 dead in east European cold snap

 "The situation is gradually being restored to normal," said Predrag Maric, head of the Interior Ministry's emergency situations department.

-Dozens of villages were cut off by two meters (6.5 feet) of snow in eastern Bosnia, where the frozen body of a man was found at the weekend.
+Dozens of villages were cut off by two metres (6.5 feet) of snow in eastern Bosnia, where the frozen body of a man was found at the weekend.

 (Reporting by Pavel Polityuk and Richard Balmforth in Kiev, Tsvetelia Tsolova in Sofia, Daria Sito-Sucic in Sarajevo, Aleksandar Vasovic in Belgrade; Writing by Janet Lawrence; Editing by Mark Heinrich)